0382/WignerSymbol/README.md

 ## Usage

-Copy the `WignerSymbol.hpp` file to you code, and include it.
+Just copy the `WignerSymbol.hpp` file to you project, and include it, and then you can use it.

 ```cpp
 using namespace jshl;